-Unfortunately, there’s one big “gotcha” that comes with this home upgrade: Going solar isn’t cheap.
+Unfortunately, solar equipment isn’t cheap.
 Though costs have been coming down in recent years, getting your house ready for a new energy source is a costly undertaking.
 The good news is there are IRS tax credits you can qualify for that will lighten the financial load, but you still need to find a way to pay for most of the expense up front.

 How much do solar panels cost?

-Finding out the average cost of solar panels is the first step in the process for most people considering this option.
-After all, assessing the cost of the solar panel equipment plus the installation cost is crucial for families deciding if they can truly afford this investment in their home.
+Assessing the cost of the solar panel equipment plus installation is crucial for homeowners deciding if they can truly afford this investment.

-Of course, this all depends on the type of solar panels you end up buying.
-There are different types of solar panels for residential systems, including gridtie systems that require a connection to your utility company, off-grid systems that are not connected to the local utility company, and grid-tie systems that include a battery backup.
-The latter option is the most expensive, but it may offer the best of both worlds.
+The final cost you’ll pay, however, also depends on the type of solar panel system you buy.
+There are different types of residential systems, including grid-tie systems that require a connection to your utility company; off-grid systems that are not connected to the local utility company, and grid-tie systems that include a battery backup.
 There are also different brands of solar panels to choose from, and installation costs can vary depending on where you live.

 How much money can you save by going solar?

-According to data released by the U.S. Energy Information Administration in October 2018, the average monthly electric bill varied nationwide from a low of $81.65 in Utah to $149.33 in Hawaii.
+According to data released by the U.S. Energy Information Administration, the average monthly electric bill varied in 2019 from a low of $75.63 in Utah to $168.21 in Hawaii.

 When tracking bills by region, average monthly electric bills worked out to: